 Why the Payday Advance Industry Should Be Left Alone

 The primary opponents to payday loans are not the people who use the service.
 This became clear when the CFPB released 12,500 comments submitted to the agency by actual customers of payday lenders.
 Obtaining the comments required a request filed under the Freedom of Information Act, which many will not find surprising since 98 percent of the comments expressed a positive view of payday lenders and the loans they provide.
 Furthermore, a survey conducted by Harris Interactive showed that 97 percent of the borrowers using short-term loans were “satisfied.”
-A survey conducted by GSG/Tarrance found that 96 percent of the respondents found payday loans useful and stated they would recommend them to others.
+A survey conducted by GSG/Tarrance found that 96 percent of the respondents found payday loans with direct deposit into their checking accounts very useful and stated they would recommend them to others.

 Proposed Regulations Could Destroy the Payday Loan Industry

 The CFPB refers to its efforts as an attempt to regulate the payday advance industry, but many critics feel that the proposed regulations could destroy the industry completely.
 In an opinion piece published in Forbes, Tim Worstall argues that what the CFPB is actually doing is abolishing payday lending.
 Worstall points out that when the economics of a business are killed, the business is also killed.
 Simply put, the new regulations undermine the business model of payday lenders and adds substantial costs to their overhead.
 Since the pending regulations will make payday loans much less profitable, lenders will choose to invest their capital in other endeavors.

 Studies Show Regulations Could Harm Those They Are Intended to Protect